josezerozeta/upciti/README.md

 A publish-subscribe messaging pattern to exchange messages

-The goal of this project is create a publish-subscribe orchestrator that makes essay to create any kind of workflow communication between threads.
+The goal of this project is create a simple publish-subscribe orchestrator that makes essay to create any kind of workflow communication between threads.